thomas-keller/thomas-keller.github.io/_posts/2016-3-30-ggplot-cowplot-photography-habits.md

 <img src="https://thomas-keller.github.io/images/lichen.jpg" width="800">

-As the obsesso macro spiral begins and you get more xxtreme you start rigging weird extra crap onto your lens lay a raynox that increase the magnification to 2:1 and beyond.
+As the obsesso macro spiral begins and you get more xxtreme you start rigging weird extra crap onto your lens like a raynox (yet another lens) that increases the magnification to 2:1 and beyond.

 <img src="https://thomas-keller.github.io/images/leaf_vein.jpg" width="800">

 Of course, at this point your depth of field is so shallow you have to crank up the aperture to get ANYTHING in focus, and that means usually bringing in lights and flashes to help brighten subjects.
 It starts getting weird and expensive if you're really into it.
 I'm not there yet!

-In Panel B most pictures have an aperture skewed far to the left, letting in as much light as possible.
-These pictures also have have very narrow depths of fields, however you pluralize that.
+Moving on, in Panel B most pictures have an aperture skewed far to the left, letting in as much light as possible.
+These pictures also have very narrow depths of fields, however you pluralize that.
 The DoF benefit to increasing f-stops falls off past f-15 or so, which is why you don't see many really high values, as also a fast shutter speed is more than sufficient to balance even moderate f-stops.
 In reality you are often struggling to not get camera shake, unless it is a bright day.

 Panel C shows a distribution of negative valued log10 normalized shutter speed values over the last month.
 Aside from the single value to the left of 0 (which untransformed was a 30 second nighttime picture), all of the other pictures were taken within fractions of a second.
 <img src="https://thomas-keller.github.io/images/stars.jpg" width="800">